betamore/fewd/slides/unit4.md

 ```

 ???
-* in general, properties related to styling text are inherited
+* In general, properties related to styling text are inherited
-* properties such as borders, margins, backgrounds are not inherited
+* Properties such as borders, margins, backgrounds are not inherited

 ---
 name: css-font-body